 Transparency Act

-SG Armaturen AS (SG) offers lighting solutions and installation materials to the European market.
-SG is subject to the Transparency Act, which aims to promote human rights and decent working conditions in companies.
+SG Armaturen AS (SG) develops and sells lighting solutions and installation materials to the European market.
+As a company subject to the Transparency Act, SG is committed to respecting fundamental human rights and ensuring decent working conditions, both in its own operations and in the supply chain.

 Introduction

-SG's core business is to design, manufacture, market and sell solutions for lighting and installation materials for private and professional use.
+SG's core business is to design, manufacture, market and sell lighting solutions and installation materials for private and professional use.
 SG has the following operational structure: Product development and design in Norway and Denmark, factories in China and Denmark and distribution units (central warehouses) in Norway and Belgium.
-Sales operations are established in Norway, Sweden, Denmark, Finland, the UK, Germany, Austria, Switzerland, Belgium, the Netherlands and France.
+Sales operations are established in Norway, Sweden, Denmark, Finland, Germany, Austria, Switzerland, Belgium, the Netherlands and France.

-The purpose of the Transparency Act is to promote companies' respect for human rights and decent working conditions, and to ensure that the general public has access to information.
+The purpose of the Transparency Act is to promote companies' respect for human rights and decent working conditions, and to ensure public access to information.
 The Act stipulates that companies must carry out due diligence and investigate not only their own operations, but also their supply chain and business partners to identify potential risks.
 SG Armaturen AS is subject to the Transparency Act.

 SG takes responsibility for social conditions and is committed to maintaining a safe and inclusive workplace.
 We believe in long-term relationships with employees and business partners and ethical business practices that safeguard the welfare of everyone involved in the production of our products.